Blackboard (Faculty) - Tests, Surveys, and Pools: Random Blocks

 Create a Random Block in a Test

 If you have not already created a pool, see the instructions for Create A Pool.

 - Create or access a test.

 - On the Test Canvas, click on Reuse Question then click Create Random Block to begin searching for questions.

 - In the Create Random Block pop-up window, select the check boxes for one or more pools.

-the check box for at least one question type to include in the test.
+- Select the check box for at least one question type to include in the test.

 - Select the check box for Question Types.
-All questions that meet the criteria appear in the right side of the
+All questions that meet the criteria appear in the right side of the pop-up window.

 Note: It is important that your pool questions contain similar types of questions (multiple choice & true/false).
 Creating a random block with mixed difficulty questions, such as multiple choice and essay, will give one student a more difficult question (essay) than another student.
 If you wish to give each student a different essay question, create a Random Block with only essay questions.

 - Click Submit.
 The Test Canvas appears and displays a success message.
 The random block of questions is added to the test.